apache/drill/_docs/odbc-jdbc-interfaces/015-using-jdbc-driver.md

 The class name for the JDBC driver is [org.apache.drill.jdbc.Driver]({{site.baseurl}}/api/1.2/jdbc/).
 For details, see the Apache Drill JDBC Driver version 1.2.0 [Javadoc]({{site.baseurl}}/api/1.2/jdbc/).

-As of Drill 1.13, you can use the [setQueryTimeout(int milliseconds)](https://drill.apache.org/api/1.2/jdbc/) method in the interface DrillStatement to limit the amount of time that the JDBC driver allows a query to run before canceling the query.
+As of Drill 1.13, you can use the setQueryTimeout(int milliseconds) method in the interface DrillStatement to limit the amount of time that the JDBC driver allows a query to run before canceling the query.
+The setQueryTimeout method sets the number of seconds that the JDBC driver waits for a Statement object to execute before canceling it.
+By default, there is no limit on the amount of time allowed for a running statement to complete.
+When you configure a limit, an SQLTimeoutException is thrown if a statement exceeds the limit.
+A JDBC driver must apply this limit to the execute, executeQuery, and executeUpdate methods.

 ## Example of Connecting to Drill Programmatically